Skip to main content

 5900/TCP (VNC)Often attacked due to weak passwords

-80/TCP (HTTP)Often exposed to web application attacks, such as XSS or SQL injection attacks
+Often subject to web application attacks, for example using XSS or SQL injections

-443/TCP (HTTPS)Despite data encryption, there may be vulnerabilities in SSL/TLS that could lead to data interception by attackers
+443/TCP (HTTPS)Despite data encryption, there may be vulnerabilities in SSL/TLS that could lead to data interception by attackers.

 21/TCP (FTP)Due to unencrypted data transmission, data is easily intercepted